ryan-howard-hc/RestaurantMenu-REACT/Pseudocode.md

     - Each meal and collective descriptions
     - NPM locational data retrievable through google
     - Wireframe representation

 3. Organism
     - Each section containing several meals
     - Interactive meals based on time of day/day of week
     - Doordash implementation

+## INIT - VARIABLES
+1. Menu
+    - displayMenu
+    - menuItems
+    - item.name, item.price, etc
+    - dailySpecials
+        - VARIABLES for rendering and displaying menu as well as additional icons/specials

+2. Online ordering
+    - selectedMeal
+    - mealNumber
+    - confirmOrder
+    - userInput
+        - VARIABLES for performing the necessary steps to place an order, such as updating a database or sending a request

+3. Location
+    - locationalData
+        - VARIABLES for finding the restaurant through a search engine

+## RENDER - FUNCTIONS
+1. FUNCTION displayMenu() {

+}